Division Chief of Vascular and Interventional Radiology

 Community

-• Community Safety: Mobile has low crime rates, fostering a safe community and a vibrant downtown—ideal for families and professionals alike.
+- Community Safety: Mobile has low crime rates, fostering a safe community and a vibrant downtown

-• Recreational Opportunities: Temperate climate; Beautiful, white-sand beaches, rivers, nature trails, and family-friendly activities.
+— ideal for families and professionals alike - Recreational Opportunities: Temperate climate; Beautiful, white-sand beaches, rivers, nature trails, and family-friendly activities

-• Low Cost of Living: Mobile offers a low cost of living compared to many other areas.
-Across the bay, the Eastern Shore communities of Fairhope and Daphne offer picturesque small-town living, excellent schools, and beautiful waterfront sunsets.
+ross the bay, the Eastern Shore communities of Fairhope and Daphne offer picturesque small-town living, excellent schools, and beautiful waterfront sunsets

 Chief of IR Qualifications

-• Required Education and Expertise: MD or DO degree.
-ABR Certified and fellowship trained with Certificate of Added Qualification (CAQ) in Interventional Radiology.
-A license to practice medicine in Alabama is required upon hire.
+ellowship trained with Certificate of Added Qualification (CAQ) in Interventional Radiology.
+A license to practice medicine in Alabama is required upon hire - Experience: Minimum of 5 years of leadership experience in Interventional Radiology, preferably in an academic medical center or academic setting

-• Key Skills: Ability to grow a division from the ground-up with potential to be in charge of as many as (8) physicians.
-Commitment to clinical excellence, innovation, and mentorship.
+Ability to grow a division from the ground-up with potential to oversee as many as (8) physicians.
+Commitment to clinical excellence, innovation, and mentorship - Key Attributes:

-• Key Attributes: A charismatic leader and teacher who is a consummate team player.
-A person who is flexible, willing to think outside of the box and lead by example.
-Supports the strategic goals of the health system.
+A charismatic leader and teacher who is a consummate team player and supports the strategic priorities and mission of the health system

 Application Instructions: